wdevore/RISC-V-RV32I-MultiCycle/README.md

 ### Console

-To send data either Console or Sim must grab the semaphore first.
-The one that has the semaphore can send data.
+To send data either Console or Sim must grab the mutex first.
+The one that has the mutex can send data.
-The other must poll until the semaphore is freed.
+The other must poll until the mutex is freed.
-PIO.control[0] = semaphore
+PIO.control[0] = mutex
 PIO.control[1] = send-ready signal
 PIO.control[2] = data-ready signal
 PIO.control[3] = data-end signal